Skip to contents

 With estimates based on past outbreaks in hand, what can we say about what may happen after future spillover events?
 What are the chances that we have not yet seen a “worst case scenario” and that even larger outbreaks are coming?

-For example, from the estimates above with R = 0.7, k = 0.08, what is the probability that a singles spillover event will result in an outbreak of 100 or more cases, i.e. more than twice as big as the previous worst outbreak?
+For example, the values R = 0.7, k = 0.08, applied to call generations, were the estimates derived above using example data in which the largest outbreak from a single spillover event was 50 cases, after 30 spillover events.
+What is the probability that a new spillover event will result in an outbreak of even more cases than the previous maximum?
+For example, more than twice as big as the previous worst outbreak?

 1-sum(pFinalSize(1,1:99,0.7,0.08))